Best WordPress Theme?

 Don’t do as I did.
 Do as I say on this one.
 I used to spend the majority of my time learning HTML code, researching various plugins, reading about the ins and outs of WordPress, etc. The problem is that none of this makes money!
 I should have picked a theme and focused on adding quality content.

 In the beginning, I would typically work with a theme that had the most features and bells and whistles.
 Then, I would spend weeks trying to learn how to edit the darn thing.
 Again, time wasted when I could have been generating content for readers.

-Get Newspaper 8.
+Start with Genesis.
 It’s very easy to customize.
 Even a WordPress beginner can be up and running in no time.
-It has several different demos that can be imported with a few clicks.
 If you get confused, the documentation is detailed.

 The support is fast and accommodating.

 You can be assured that the creators of Genesis will be around if you need them.
 The theme will continually be updated and any problems will be promptly addressed.